Frontend-YH/JOL/README.md

 # Gärdsjö smedja Webshop

 This site was built for educational purposes.
 We built the site using backend application with Node.js and frontend application with React, TypeScript, and MUI.
-For the database we used MongoDB and AWS Bucket S3.
+For the database we used MongoDB and to store photos AWS S3.

 ## Installation of the backend server